paul-hammant/tbd/content/continuous-review/index.md

 Continuous Code Review is where the team commits to processing team-mates proposed commits to trunk speedily.
 The idea is that a system (the code portal probably) allows developers to package up commits for code review and get that in front of peers quickly.
-That peer developer makes a commitment to do code reviews objectively and fairly.
+That peer developers make a commitment to do code reviews objectively and quickly.
 There is a cost to multi-tasking, so maybe someone in the dev team who is between work items at that moment should focus on the review before they start new work.
 With a contuous review ethos, it is critical that code reviews are not allowed to back up.

+### Pull Requests

+The pull-request (PR) model introduced by Github is the dominant code review model today.
+It is a branch, but a personal one and short lived.
+It may suffer many commits before the developer feels the task is complete, and initiates a PR which triggers code review (and the CI daemon to wake up and build/verify the branch).
+The temporary branch may have recieved many commits before the developer initiated the pull request.
+Some developers will squash (rebase) the changes into a single commit before starting code review.
+Some teams have a policy in favor of or against squash/rebase.

 {{< note title="Common Code Owners" >}}
 Commits being reviewed are never rejected for "Only I am allowed to change source in this package" reasons.
 Rejections